 5. Sydney Font Duo (+ 12 ready-made logos)

-The last one and my all time favorite signature font is called Sydney!
+One of my all-time favorite signature fonts is called Sydney!
 Sydney script font looks amazing and for only $16 it’s a total bargain.
 You not only get 2 signature script variations and a sans-serif font (I used the sans-serif for “photography” in the logo example), the font author gives you 12 ready-made logo templates as well!
 Make sure you at least check out Sydney font before you make your final choice – check it out here.

 Create your own logo